The Wire Troll: Brandon Saad Providing Scoring

 And now, let’s get to this week’s Fantasy hockey waiver wire recommendations…

 Brandon Saad, LW, Chicago Blackhawks (ESPN: 26.4 per cent; CBS: 25 per cent): After spending a couple of seasons in Columbus where he put up some solid numbers playing with Alexander Wennberg and Scott Hartnell, Saad returned to Chicago in 2017-18 and his results have been mixed.
 In his first season back, Saad only managed 35 points, but he had better numbers last season.
 This season has been a mixed bag; he’s scoring more goals but hasn’t been getting nearly as many helpers, hurting his point total.
-Still, since returning from an ankle woe, Saad has been lighting it up with seven goals in the last 11 games (see video below for one of them, commented on in a rather bizarre fashion).
+Still, since returning from an ankle woe, Saad has been lighting it up with seven goals in the last 11 games.
 He’s playing with Patrick Kane, and that’s always good news for a player’s production.
 Keep in mind that Saad is a trade candidate with the struggling Hawks falling well out of the Wild Card race recently.
 Still, given his two-way skill and hockey IQ, he’ll be an asset wherever he’s playing.

 Josh Manson, D, Anaheim Ducks (ESPN: 1.1 per cent; CBS: 6 per cent): Manson is another player that could be moved by Monday’s trade deadline.
 Right now, he’s seeing extra minutes with Cam Fowler out day to day, and while Manson doesn’t offer much offensively, he does have a 51.01 CF percentage with 91 hits and 46 blocks.
 With his increased PT over the last couple of games, Manson has also put up three shots, and given that he’s often received top-pairing minutes, he’s a deep league asset at the very least.